Stackclash/5e-vault/5. Mechanics/Items/Fear Skull Hhhvi.md

 - **Properties**: Crafted by

-While holding this item, you may cast the fear spell, requiring no other components.
+While holding this item, you may cast the [[5.
+Mechanics/Spells/Fear.md\|fear]] spell, requiring no other components.
 Once this ability has been used once, it cannot be used again until the next dawn.
-Furthermore, anytime a creature within 30 feet of this skull makes a saving throw to avoid the fear condition, they make that save at disadvantage.
+Furthermore, anytime a creature within 30 feet of this skull makes a saving throw to avoid the [[/5.
+Mechanics/Rules/Conditions.md#frightened\|fear]] condition, they make that save at disadvantage.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 127*